daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 OMNIA logs every single API request and every single login attempt in its log files.

 Access to these documents requires an enquiry to the system's administrator.
+Logs can be accessed under _/var/logs/omnia_.

 ## Production Environment

-We recomend the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of instalation of OMNIA's production environment.
+It's recomended the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of instalation of OMNIA's production environment.
+It's also recommended to use [SSL Mode](https://www.npgsql.org/doc/connection-string-parameters.html) in PostgreSQL Database connection string.